jakubboucek/php-composer-consistency/README.md

-# PHP Composer consitency checker
+# PHP Composer consistency checker
-Checks if the `vendor/` directory is consistent with project's `composer.lock` (direct API, no CLI).
+Checks if the `/vendor` directory is consistent with the project's `/composer.lock` (direct API, no CLI).

-`composer.json` <== (synchronized) ==> `/vendor`
+`/composer.json` <== (synchronized) ==> `/vendor`

 ![Code Analysis](https://github.com/jakubboucek/php-composer-consistency/workflows/Code%20Analysis/badge.svg)

 ## About
-For small teams can be difficult to cooperate and keep `/vendor` directory synchronized with requirements in `composer.json`.
-Your colleagues can be a junior or can be not accustomed to right use the Composer and often forgot to call `composer install` before running the App after update code from remote.
+For small teams can be difficult to cooperate and keep `/vendor` directory synchronized with requirements in `/composer.json`.
+Your colleagues can be a junior or can be not accustomed to the right of use the Composer and often forgot to call `composer install` before running the App after update code from remote.

 You can force refresh Composer via git-hooks, but it requires careful preparation on each developer station.
-In other way you can push whole `/vendor` into your repo, but it's very very dirty way.
+In another way, you can push the whole `/vendor` into your repo, but it's a very very dirty way.
 Don't do it!

 Or… just add this package to you project.
-It checks if you `/vendor` is consistent with project and can notify you and your colleagues to forgotten refresh it.
+It checks if your `/vendor` is consistent with the project and can notify you and your colleagues to forgotten refresh it.

 ## Usage